Stay-Hack06/feam-1-create-react-app-and-npm/exercises.md

 1. Create a new React project called yourname-npm-text-animate (make sure to add your own name)
 2. Install [this](https://www.npmjs.com/package/react-animate-text) npm package
 3. Find the package in your package.json file.
 What version is it?

-4. Navigate to App.js in your project
+4. Navigate to App.jsx in your project
 5. Delete everything in the outer-most div, so your return statement only has one div
 6. Navigate back to the text-animate documentation and refer to the section on **Usage**
 7. Add the component to your App.js file